HCIS-Lab/RiskBench/README.md

 ```
 User can select the algorithm to be evaluated in the process.

 The evaluation for each algorithm take about 4 hours.
-(If you want to test All methods, it takes 4 days for interactive scenario)

 The testing results will be save to results/.